Chinchillas are small and they have sensitive digestive systems.

-Too much sugar or even treats high in acidity can cause issues for your chinchilla if you’re not careful with serving sizes or the specific treat/food being offered.
+Too much sugar, or treats high in acidity, can cause issues for your chinchilla, if you’re not careful with serving sizes or the specific treat/food being offered.

-In fact, it’s one of the reasons that I have a post dedicated to breaking down more than 50 fruits that are safe for chinchillas that you can see here.
+In fact, it’s one of the reasons that I have a post dedicated to breaking down more than 50 fruits that are safe for chinchillas.
+You can see that here.

-In that post, I specifically make a table that gives you a simple yes or no answer to the fruit you may be considering offering your chinchilla, and below that table, I discuss why it could be harmful.
+In that post, you’ll find a table that gives you a simple yes or no answer to the fruit you may be considering offering your chinchilla.
+And below that table, we discuss why each fruit could be harmful.